Morphage/BinaryTreeVisualizer/README.md

 BinaryTreeVisualizer
 ====================
 **BinaryTreeVisualizer** consists of a Java implementation to create **Binary Search Trees** and some Javascript code to render these trees in a web page.
+This API is most useful for applications which have a Javascript capable web-component, with the Java code in the back-end to construct the binary trees, created by user input for instance.
 I used this API in my final year project (jSCAPE) to provide a visual aid to help students answer exercises on binary search trees.

 ###Files
 The Java implementation resides in a single file called `BST.java`.